Texas Wildbuds

 Plant: Woody bush 3 to 6 feet high with several main branches from base; newer stems armed with pairs of whitish spines at leaf nodes; new stems are reddish; entire plant sticky from glandular secretions.

-Leaves: Bi-pinnate compound leaves, 1-1/4 to 1-1/2 inches long overall with 1 or 2 pairs of pinnae, each with 7 to 9 pairs of small (3/16-inch long or less) oblong or linear leaflets per pinnae; deciduous.
+Leaves: Bi-pinnate compound leaves, 1-1/4 to 1-1/2 inches long overall with 1 or 2 pairs of pinnae, each with 7 to 9 pairs of small (3/16-inch long or less) oblong or linear leaflets per pinnae with glandular surfaces; deciduous.

 Inflorescence: Fragrant, bright yellow flowers in ball-shaped heads about 3/8 inch in diameter on peduncles about 1-1/4 inch long or less.